Spinel: Color and Magnetism

 Natural or Synthetic?

 Any magnetic attraction in blue Spinel is generally diagnostic for natural origin (as opposed to synthetic origin).
-Most blue synthetic gems found in the marketplace are produced by the flame fusion process, and they are colored by just a trace amount of cobalt sufficient to create strong blue color.
-This small amount of cobalt is magnetically undetectable, as it is in most natural blue Spinels.
+Most blue synthetic gems found in the marketplace are produced by the flame fusion process, and they are colored by just a trace amount of cobalt that is sufficient to create strong blue color.
+This small amount of cobalt is magnetically undetectable, as it is in natural blue Spinels.
 Iron is not used as a dopant (coloring agent) in synthetic blue Spinels.
-Natural blue Spinels are mostly colored by iron, and all contain magnetically detectable iron.
+Natural blue Spinels all contain magnetically detectable iron.

 As an example, the unusually large size (10.87ct.) of the dark blue Spinel pictured below makes us suspect that it could be lab-grown.
 Additionally, microscopic examination reveals no definitive natural inclusions.
 How can we determine whether it is synthetic or natural?
 Magnetic testing with floatation reveals that the gem is moderately magnetic, something we never encounter in synthetic blue Spinels made by flame fusion.
 This simple test tells us the gem is natural.
 Iron can also be detected in this gem with a spectrometer, confirming its natural origin.